wizardone/raterr/README.md

 If you want to add limiting to the whole app you would put it in an application controller and so on...

-You can configure the period and the max attempts.
+You can configure the period error code and the max attempts.
 The allowed periods
-are: `:minute, :hour, :day, :week`
+are: `:minute, :hour, :day`.

-Currently `Raterr` checks the unique ip address of the visitor to determine the amount the visits.
+Currently `Raterr` checks the unique ip address of the visitor to determine the amount of visits.
 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.